 Student speakers, honorary degree, and special award recipients make each academic college's Commencement ceremony a unique and personalized experience for graduates and guests.

 Each Commencement ceremony features the conferral of degrees, greetings by university, alumni and state officials, remarks by a graduate and undergraduate speaker, and the awarding of an Honorary Degree or Distinguished Faculty Service Award.

 Towson University Honorary Degree Recipients are selected through a process overseen by the Office of the President, while student speakers (graduate and undergraduate) are selected through nomination processes overseen by each academic college.

-Winter 2016 Student Speakers
+Spring 2017 Student Speakers

 The Spring 2017 speaker biographies and photos will be added in early May.